djsigmann/casual-pre-loader/README.md

 As for performance, I only tested this locally with my own config and saw little to no difference (nothing outside the range of random distribution).
 Your result may vary with different configs / settings.

 Is this VAC safe?
 Yes.
 Could Valve patch this out of the game easily?
 Also yes.
 Enjoy it while you can :).

-This is my love letter to TF2, thank you for 15 years.

-If you have any questions, my discord is @cukei

 # Thank you <3:
 ### Mod makers